kajal-sinha02/kajal-sinha02/README.md

 # Welcome to my GitHub profile!

 **I'm a passionate tech enthusiast who loves to code and explore new technologies.
-Here, you'll find some of my projects, contributions, and interests.**
+Here, you'll find about my projects and interests.**

 <!--
 **kajal-sinha02/kajal-sinha02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.